 Note: You may also be interested in ‘How to design the coolest summer T-shirt.’

 Sometimes it’s tricky to know where to go for inspiration, especially when you’re trying to come up with that design that says everything you want to say at a glance.
 Not only that, but the composition of text, especially with longer words on t-shirts isn’t always easy, due to the chest width especially when you need to maintain a certain level of legibility and visibility.
 Try using some of the typography art movements for ideas.
 I find the Bauhaus posters an ideal go-to when I have doubts about the composition of letters and type.
 Since their vertical format poses a similar dilemma in terms of space management.

 Type isn’t just words, fonts come with a whole character map which can include some quite fun glyphs.
 Whilst making smiley faces out of brackets is fun, don’t forget to play around with some of the less common glyphs – you can make some quite creative compositions and give a whole new meaning to the type.
 Here, for example, I’ve just used a mathematical symbol to create my t-shirt composition.
 And size does matter.
 Big is beautiful.
 Easy!

 6. Typographic concept

 It doesn’t necessarily have to be the typeface itself that communicates.
 There has been some pretty ingenious work done with type concept.
 For inspiration and to see what works, check out Ji Lee’s project ‘word as image’ to see how this can look when it really communicates properly.
-Tip: it’s a good idea to check your ideas out on your gran – your idea of concept and the rest of the world’s can be a little disjointed.
-Here is a couple I thought was cool.
+Tip: it’s a good idea to check your ideas out on your gran – your idea of the concept and the rest of the world’s can be a little disjointed.
+Here are a couple I thought were cool.
 Simplicity is key.

 7. I’m with him, stupid